ollijri/TryHackMe-CTF-Write-Ups/Confidential/README.md

 ![image](https://user-images.githubusercontent.com/66912443/186408034-6b45036a-256c-4826-ae39-d9091caa1db9.png)

 Next is to extract the images.
-For this example I will be using 'pdfimages with the following command:
+For this example I will be using 'pdfimages' with the following command:

 ``` pdfimages examine.pdf image ```